terrybu/trackerati/README.md

     "Client Name":{
       "Project Name":{
         "Unique Identifier":{
-          "name":"placeholder" // Must be in a string format }
+          "name":"placeholder" //Must be in a string format }
         }
       }